Southport, Connecticut: Transportation

-The main arterial road in the area, the Post Road (US Route 1), runs through Southport, connecting it to other towns along the Connecticut coast.
-Interstate 95 also passes through Southport, with two exits located in the neighborhood.
+The main arterial road in the area, the Post Road (Route 1), runs through Southport, connecting it to other towns along the Connecticut coast.
+I-95 also passes through Southport, with two exits located in the neighborhood.
 Southport is also served by the New Haven Line of the Metro-North Commuter Railroad at Southport Railroad Station, with frequent trains to New Haven and New York City.
 Limited bus service is provided by the Greater Bridgeport Transit Authority.